For commercial carriers

 - Make sure diesel is winter-grade or use an additive to prevent diesel from gelling when it gets cold.

-- If using an anti-gel additive, put it in your tank before you fuel up.
+- Put anti-gel additive in your tank before you fuel up, if you use it.

 - Use amber fog lights to soften the glare.